benbalter/jekyll-relative-links/README.md

 ## Why

-Because markdown files rendered by GitHub Pages should behave similar to Markdown files rendered on GitHub.com
+Because Markdown files rendered by GitHub Pages should behave similar to Markdown files rendered on GitHub.com

 ## Usage